OSGeo/gdal/doc/source/user/configoptions.rst

 .. config:: GDAL_CACHEMAX
    :choices: <size>
+   :default: 5%

    This option controls the default GDAL raster block cache size.
 If its value is small (less than 100000), it is assumed to be measured in megabytes, otherwise in bytes.
-Starting with GDAL 2.1, the value can be set to "X%" to mean X% of the usable physical RAM.
-Note that this value is only consulted the first time the cache size is requested overriding the initial default (40MB up to GDAL 2.0, 5% of the usable physical RAM starting with GDAL 2.1).
-   To change this value programmatically during operation of the program it is better to use :cpp:func:`GDALSetCacheMax` (always in bytes).
-Since GDAL 1.8.0, it is possible to specify a 64bit value through :config:`GDAL_CACHEMAX` or with :cpp:func:`GDALSetCacheMax64` (but the maximum practical value on 32 bit OS is between 2 and 4 GB.
-It is the responsibility of the user to set a consistent value)
+Alternatively, the value can be set to "X%" to mean X% of the usable physical RAM.
+Note that this value is only consulted the first time the cache size is requested.
+To change this value programmatically during operation of the program it is better to use :cpp:func:`GDALSetCacheMax` (always in bytes) or or :cpp:func:`GDALSetCacheMax64`.
+The maximum practical value on 32 bit OS is between 2 and 4 GB.
+It is the responsibility of the user to set a consistent value.

 .. config:: GDAL_NUM_THREADS
    :choices: ALL_CPUS, <integer>